-Thank you to those who attended our third public meeting.
-Results from the meeting will be posted below.
-In addition, printed copies of presentations from all three rounds of meetings will be available at the following branch libraries:
+Thank you to those who participated in the Lower North District Plan process.
+Results from public meetings and Power Point presentations are posted below.
+In addition, printed copies of presentations from all three rounds of meetings are available at the following branch libraries:

 Cecil B Moore (2320 Cecil B Moore Avenue); Kensington (104 W. Dauphin Street); Lillian Marrero (601 W Lehigh Avenue); Ramonita Rodriguez (600 block of Girard Avenue); and Widener (2808 W Lehigh Avenue).